- Read More

 - Pain during the mid stance and toe off phases of gait

 The peroneal muscles and tendons have two functions.
 Their primary function is to stabilize the foot as the body passes over the foot.
 The peroneal tendons will help to stabilize the foot on uneven or rough surfaces.
 As the foot rolls from side to side, the peroneal tendons help to inhibit a lateral ankle sprain by preventing the foot from rolling to the outside (lateral side) of the foot.
-The secondary function of the peroneal is to assist the calf with plantarflexion.
+The secondary function of the peroneal tendons is to assist the calf with plantarflexion.
 The peroneal muscles and tendons will be active in the gait cycle beginning in mid stance (to stabilize the foot) through toe off (to help the calf with plantarflexion).

 Tendonitis (also spelled tendinitis) occurs when the load applied to the tendon is greater than what it can sustain resulting in injury.
 Tendon injuries, including peroneal tendinitis, are notoriously slow to heal.
 When a tendon is injured, the initial response to the injury is that the tendon becomes inflamed.
 Inflammation is the primary means by which the body sends out a signal or call for help to manage the injury.
 Inflammation is a signal that requests increased chemical and cellular responses to the injury.

 While inflamed, the tendon is actively working to repair itself.
-There's an acute influx of blood, oxygen and cells that results in swelling.
+There's an acute influx of blood, oxygen and cells that results in what we know as swelling.
 The arrival of the cells that mediate inflammation is a new and unusual activity in and around the tendon causing pain.
 Pain from inflammation limits physical activity promoting rest.
 Although pain is not desirable, pain is our best guide to the nature and degree of injury and will help guide choices used in healing the injury.

 Causes and contributing factors